mdx-js/mdx/docs/contributing.md

 Typo corrections, error fixes, better explanations, new examples, etcetera.
 Anything!

+All MDX docs live in the `/docs` directory.
+You can edit the files directly on GitHub or in your favorite text editor.

 ### Improve issues

 Some issues lack information, aren’t reproducible, or are just incorrect.